Vaccine Info

 M-M-R II Price

 The retail price of the M-M-R II is $114, and this vaccine is found in various pharmacies in the USA.
-Most insurance plans will cover this vaccine; however, there are discounts that can be found to reduce the cost of the vaccine.
+Most insurance plans will cover this vaccine; however, some discounts can be found to reduce the cost of the vaccine.

 M-M-R II Indication

-The U.S. Food and Drug Administration has approved the addition of the intramuscular route of administration for M-M-R®II on March 6, 2023.
-The CDC vaccination schedule was updated on February 2023.
-The US CDC's ACIP committee recommends administering the 1st dose of M-M-R II at 12 to 15 months of age and administering the second dose of M-M-R®II at 4 to 6 years ago.
+The U.S. Food and Drug Administration has approved the addition of the intramuscular route of administration for M-M-R®II in 2023.
+The U.S. CDC vaccination schedule was updated in November 2023.
+The CDC's ACIP committee recommends administering the 1st dose of M-M-R II at 12 to 15 months of age and administering the second dose of M-M-R®II at 4 to 6 years ago.

 The M-M-R II vaccine is given as a shot administered subcutaneously, preferably into the arm's outer aspect.
 The dose of the vaccine is the same for everyone.
-Before their first birthday, children who received an initial dose of measles, mumps, and rubella vaccine should receive additional doses at 12-15 months of age and a-6 years of age to complete the vaccination series.
-Often, the 2nd dose is given right before the child goes to elementary school (4 to 6 years of age).
+Before their first birthday, children who received an initial dose of measles, mumps, and rubella vaccine should receive additional doses at 12-15 months and six years of age to complete the vaccination series.
+The 2nd dose is often given right before the child goes to elementary school (4 to 6 years of age).
 If your child is less than one year old when they first get the shot, a second dose should be given when 12 to 15 months old.
 If a 3rd vaccination is prescribed, a dose should be given between 4 and 6.

 The CDC says 80%-85% of vaccines are protected after a single dose of mumps vaccines.
 However, because a limited proportion (5%-20%) of measles, mumps, and rubella (MMR) or varicella vaccinees fail to respond to 1 dose, a second dose is recommended to provide another opportunity to develop immunity.
 Of those who do not respond to the first dose of the measles component of MMR or varicella vaccine, 97%-99% respond to a second dose.